Low back pain

 These are a few exercises that may help you maintain your range of movement whilst your LBP resolves, but any exercise that does not make your LBP worse may be beneficial.
 You must not do any exercise that makes your pain worse or makes your pain spread into your legs.

-Flexion in Lying
+Flexion in lying

 - Lying on your back, pull both knees up towards chest.